-A snapshot overview of schools in Basel that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Basel considered (but not necessarily chosen) by English-speaking expats.

-Adapted National Curriculum for England; ages 3 months-12 years; co-ed; day; independent; private non-profit; 300 pupils
+Adapted National Curriculum for England; ages 3 months-12; co-ed; day; independent; private non-profit; 300 students

 Established in 1993.
 Classes are primarily taught in English but German is introduced in the final year of pre-school and taught from the start of primary with an increased amount for older year groups.

 Founded in 1979 by entrepreneurial American, Janet Galli.
-The three IB programmes are delivered on separate, purpose-built campuses, all just south of the city.
-Junior school is in Aesch, Middle school is in Fiechen and Senior school is in Reinach.
-Successful IB results in 2018 with IB candidates scoring an average of 35 points against a global 29.8.
+The three International Baccalaureate programmes are delivered on separate, purpose-built campuses, all just south of the city.
+Junior school is in Aesch, middle school is in Fiechen and senior school is in Reinach.
+Successful IB Diploma results recently, with candidates scoring an average of 35 points against a global 29.8.
 Dually accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 Click here to read our full review of the International School of Basel

-Adapted canton Basel/IGCSEs/ IB Diploma/ Swiss Maturité; ages 3-18; co-ed; day; independent; privately owned; 600 pupils
+Adapted canton Basel/ IGCSE/ IB Diploma/ Swiss Matura; ages 3-18; co-ed; day; independent; privately owned; 600 students

-Part of the SIS (Swiss International Schools) group now operating 16 schools in Switzerland and Germany with a roll of 3,600 students.
-Bilingual English/German flagship of the SIS group, opened in 1999 with the options of the IB or Swiss Maturité routes.
+Part of the SIS (Swiss International Schools) group now operating 16 schools in Switzerland and Germany, with a roll of 3,600 students.
+Bilingual English/German flagship of the SIS group, opened in 1999 with the options for choosing either the International Baccalaureate or Swiss Matura routes.